What kind of training does your staff have?

 - Positive Reinforcement – pats, cuddles, treats and praise to reward appropriate behaviors.

-While Ruff Dog does not offer any specific training programs, we are elated to have many wonderful referrals across Nashville if you are looking to requested to spruce up your pups obedience, socialization or specialized training skills.
+While Ruff Dog does not offer any specific training programs, we are elated to have force-free/positive reinforcement focused referrals across Nashville if you are looking to requested to spruce up your pups obedience, socialization or specialized training skills.

 Is There a nap time?